“You shall have no other gods before me.” – Exodus 20:3

 But the love of mammon should not be confused with the darker practices that ensnare the secular world.
 Yearning for meaning, materialists have sought solace in all sorts of cults.
 Sociologists have found that self-professed non-believers are actually the most likely to embrace superstition and the occult.

 The whitewashing of these atrocities by academia is itself an atrocity.
 But despite relentless efforts to suppress the memory of what occurred, enough of the carnage is remembered to discourage the promotion of these ideologies, at least in the West.
 Many former communists and fascists have turned to other devotions.
 In their search for meaning, environmentalism has emerged as a popular dogma.
-Described as mere stewardship of natural resources, environmentalism is actually a form of pantheism, the ancient heresy that puts the created in the place of the creator.
+Described as merely being responsible, being a good steward of natural resources, philosophical environmentalism is actually a form of pantheism, the ancient heresy that puts the created in the place of the creator.
 The earth is seen as a deity that demands our adoration and sacrifice.

 In his celebrated polemic, “The Population Bomb,” Paul Ehrlich famously predicted that “The battle to feed humanity is over.
 In the 1970s, the world will undergo famines.
 Hundreds of millions of people are going to starve to death in spite of any crash programs embarked upon now.
 Population control is the only answer.”
 His dire prediction and dozens of others have been proven false, time and again.
 Yet environmentalists continue to seek dramatic reductions in the population.

-This is because their desire to shrink the population is motivated by more than sustainability.
+This is because their desire to shrink the population is motivated by more than a responsible desire for sustainability.
 It is driven by a belief that the very existence of humanity spoils nature.
-A belief that is forcefully and repeatedly articulated by those in the environmental movement:
+A belief that is forcefully and repeatedly articulated by radicals in the movement:

 Dave Forman, founder of Earth First!, declares that “Phasing out the human race will solve every problem on earth, social and environmental.”
 David Graber, an ecologist for the U.S. National Park Service, contends, “Human happiness, and certainly human fecundity, is not as important as a wild and healthy planet . . . human beings are a plague . . . some of us can only hope for the right virus to come along.”
 Dr. Reed Noss of the Conservation Planning Institute asserts, “The collective needs of non-human species must take precedence over the needs and desires of humans.”
 And Yale professor Lamont Cole teaches, “To feed a starving child is to exacerbate the world population problem.”